S3 method for class 'pense_cvfit'

 type dgCMatrix.

-To get a sparse matrix as in previous versions, use sparse = 'matrix'
+To get a sparse matrix as in previous versions, use sparse = 'matrix'.

-contains fitted estimates for every penalization
+If lambda = "{m}-se" and object contains fitted estimates for every penalization

 level in the sequence, use the fit the most parsimonious model with prediction performance